Two years of CAA: For many protestors, the fight has shifted from the streets to the courts

 Usmani says has been unable to apply for a masters degree as Aligarh Muslim University is not giving him the certificates he needs.
 “I have moved the court, too, and the matter is being heard,” he said.
 “My batchmates are doing their PhD, or applying for it.
 For me, there has been no progress.”
 The eldest son of his parents, he now worries about supporting his family.

 Usmani says he has learnt not to be as vocal as he used to.
 “What is the point?” he asked.
 “India will not change for me.
 The people will not change.
 For instance, I was born and brought up in a ghetto in Aligarh, I studied in AMU, which is another Muslim ghetto, when I visit Delhi I live in Shaheen Bagh, which is another Muslim ghetto.
-This is the only idea [of India] I know,”
+This is the only idea [of India] I know.”

 A crackdown